 Introduces the writing process as a creative framework for individual expression, emphasizing idea generation, language development, and effective revision as applied to poetry and prose.
 Students write and critique their own literary efforts while exploring their own writing personas.
 Lecture.
-Credits: 3.
-Prerequisite(s): 2080121900 English Composition I (C- or better) or 1080119500 Written Communication (B or better).
+Credits: 3.Prerequisite: 2080121900 English Composition I (C- or better) or 1080119500 Written Communication (B or better).

-Creative Writing Comics and the Graphic Novel is a workshoporiented course designed to guide students through the early stages of writing a comic series or graphic novel.
+20-801-227-01 Creative Writing: Comics and the Graphic Novel Creative Writing Comics and the Graphic Novel is a workshop-oriented course designed to guide students through the early stages of writing a comic series or graphic novel.
 Students will learn to create engaging, active characters; develop coherent narrative(s) around those characters; write a detailed, scene-by-scene story outline; and begin the process of scripting and storyboarding through such comics formats as page breaks, bleeds, and panel descriptions.
 Though this course requires no artistic ability, it is beneficial to artists as well as writers.
 Lecture.
 Credits: 3.